isc-projects/kea/doc/guide/dhcp4-srv.rst

-The Domain Name Servers option is always added to responses (the always-send is "sticky") but the value is the subnet one when the client is localized in the subnet.
+The Domain Name Servers option is always added to responses (the always-send is "sticky"), but the value is the subnet one when the client is localized in the subnet.

 The ``name`` parameter specifies the option name.
-For a list of currently supported names, see `table_title <#dhcp4-std-options-list>`__ below.
+For a list of currently supported names, see :ref:`dhcp4-std-options-list` below.
 The ``code`` parameter specifies the option code, which must match one of the values from that list.
 The next line specifies the option space, which must always be set to "dhcp4" as these are standard DHCPv4 options.
-For other option spaces, including custom option spaces, see `Nested DHCPv4 Options (Custom Option
+For other option spaces, including custom option spaces, see :ref:`dhcp4-option-spaces`.
-Spaces) <#dhcp4-option-spaces>`__.
 The next line specifies the format in which the data will be entered; use of CSV (comma-separated values) is recommended.
 The sixth line gives the actual value to be sent to clients.
-Data is specified as normal text, with values separated by commas if more than one value is allowed.
+Data are specified as normal text, with values separated by commas if more than one value is allowed.

 Options can also be configured as hexadecimal values.
 If ``csv-format``